ngessert/isic2018/README.md

 The images' and labels' directory strucutre should look like this: /task3/images/HAM10000/ISIC_0024306.jpg and /task3/labels/HAM10000/labels.csv.
 The labels in the CSV file should be structured as follows: first column contains the image ID ("ISIC_0024306"), then the one-hot encoded labels follow.

 We also considered the dataset we named "ISIC_Rest" which contains images from the official ISIC archive.
-The corresponding CSV file in this repositroy indactes the images that were included.
+The corresponding CSV file in this repositroy indicates the images that were included.

 Our split for training/validation with 5-Fold CV is included in the "indices_new.pkl" file.
 This should be placed in the same directory as /task3.
 Note that we do not use a test set.